raspberrypilearning/hamster-party-cam/README.md

 ## Disclaimer

-Adding lights and music to the party is fun, but it could keep *you* awake at night, and may become a little annoying to adults, so you might not want to keep your speaker turned on every night.
+Adding lights and music to the party is fun but it could keep *you* awake at night, and may become a little annoying to adults, so you might not want to keep your speaker turned on every night.

 It may also scare hamsters of a shy disposition, and as a hamster owner you have a duty to care for the wellbeing of your hamster.
 [Check out the RSPCA Hamster Guide to learn more](http://www.rspca.org.uk/allaboutanimals/pets/rodents/hamsters)!